warriormaster12/SlimeNation/Documentation/README.md

 ## music
 ```
 - cute, cartoon like
-- each world have has its own distinctive, catchy theme
+- each world has its own distinctive, catchy theme
 ```
 ## gameplay
 - point and click trap builder